 There appears to be quite a wide variation when it comes to the age at which little ones no longer need help from a parent or caregiver at night.
 This is because every child is wired differently – they all have different needs and preferences when it comes to settling, nutrition/hydration, and comfort/reassurance.

-While some little ones (unicorn babies!) naturally ‘sleep through the night’ from quite early on (sometimes in the newborn period), others continue to wake at night and need help from a parent or caregiver – at least some of the time – well into toddlerhood and sometimes beyond.
+While some little ones (unicorns!) naturally ‘sleep through the night’ from quite early on, sometimes even in the newborn period, others wake at night and need help from a parent or caregiver – at least some of the time – well into toddlerhood and sometimes beyond.

 Sleeping through the night’ (STTN) is often talked about like it’s a ‘milestone’ to be achieved at some point in the first 12 months of life, but it’s actually FAR less common than we’re led to believe…